Anirban166/World-Lines/README.md

 └──> Load Region of Déjà Vu (The movie)
 ```
 Go downwards one step at a time, and watch the mentioned episode(s) towards the end of each line.

-- The anime has a bit of complexity, so as a side-effect of coming this far, this readme might help the reader strengthen his/her understanding about the aforementioned concepts in Steins;Gate, or in turn confuse them all the more :)
+The anime has a bit of complexity, so as a side-effect of scrolling this far, this readme might help the readers strengthen his/her understanding about the aforementioned concepts in Steins;Gate, or in turn confuse them all the more :)

 ## License